 2 Plan your day

 For some people, quarantine could lead to some mild mood, or even mental health problems.
 We know from people who have spent a winter at a polar research station that medium- or long-term isolation can be linked to psychological problems.
-A study found that over 60% of mission crews reported feeling depressed or anxious; and nearly 50% felt more irritable and had problems with memory, sleep and concentration.
+A study found that more than 60% of mission crews reported feeling depressed or anxious; and almost 50% felt more irritable and had problems with memory, sleep and concentration.

 Of course, coronavirus self-isolation will not be as extreme or as long as those exposed to an Arctic winter and therefore the impact on mental well-being is likely to be much less extreme.
-But some people who self-isolate may have difficulty sleeping (insomnia), feelings of restlessness or sadness, or start feeling unmotivated.
-To combat these problems, one of the tips for the most peaceful quarantine possible is to maintain a structure for the day.
+But some people who self-isolate may have difficulty sleeping (insomnia), feelings of restlessness or sadness, or begin to feel unmotivated.
+To combat these problems, take advice for a quarantine as serene as possible is to maintain a structure for the day.
 Having a set schedule for meals and bedtime can help you stay on track.
 Planning activities and setting goals can also help motivate you and stop feeling down.

 Maintain social contact

-An obvious reason why isolated people may feel depressed or anxious is that they cannot draw on the support of friends and families.
-They have less help in dealing with the difficult situation and sharing their concerns.
+An obvious reason why isolated people can feel depressed or anxious is that they cannot draw on the support of friends and families.
+They have less help in coping with the difficult situation and sharing their concerns.
 Studies also suggest that without such social support, people may turn to negative compensatory strategies (such as drinking more alcohol).
-So one of the tips for a good quarantine is to stay in touch with your social fabric.
+So among the tips for a good quarantine is to stay in touch with your social fabric.
 This can be as simple as calling a friend for a chat, sending someone an email, or joining a discussion via social media.
-Reaching out to a friend improves your mental health much more than drinking a glass or two of wine in an attempt to block your worries.
+Reaching out to a friend improves your mental health far more than drinking a glass or two of wine in an attempt to block your worries.

 4 Avoid conflicts

-In some cases, quarantine is done at home with a small group of people, be they family or friends.
-This can limit loneliness, but it can present other challenges, such as the possibility of fighting.
-Even those we love very much can get on our nerves when we stay in the house for a long time.
+In some cases, quarantine is done at home with a small group of people, whether they are family members or friends.
+This may limit loneliness, but it can present other challenges, such as the possibility of quarrels.
+Even those we love very much can get on our nerves when we stay at home for a long time.

 The cosmonaut Valentine Lebedev, who spent 211 days aboard the Mir space station, reported that about 30% of his time in space was spent dealing with conflicts between crew members.
 Increases in group tensions were also observed at polar research stations.
 So it is a good idea to try to reduce interpersonal conflicts.